apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**A Giant Structure in Space Challenges Our Understanding of The Universe**
+**Column | The real reason women crave chocolate during their period**

-You can read more about it [here](https://www.sciencealert.com/a-giant-structure-in-space-challenges-our-understanding-of-the-universe).
+You can read more about it [here](https://www.washingtonpost.com/wellness/2024/10/28/period-cravings-chocolate/).

 ## Requirements
 - Python 3.8